-The LGG fellowship is a 2-year program for individuals with prior clinical or research experience designed to train fellows to have excellent interpretive skills and consultative and managerial abilities required to direct the operations of a clinical cytogenetic, cytogenomic, or molecular diagnostic laboratory.
+The laboratory genetics and genomics fellowship is a two-year program for individuals with prior clinical or research experience designed to train fellows to have excellent interpretive skills and consultative and managerial abilities required to direct the operations of a clinical cytogenetic, cytogenomic or molecular diagnostic laboratory.

 Primary educational objectives include:

 - Obtaining broad knowledge in medical genetics and human cytogenetics, cytogenomics and molecular genomics, including prenatal and postnatal cytogenetic and molecular diagnosis, infertility and pregnancy loss, somatic cancer and hematopathology genetic testing